BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations

 \subsection{Long-Term Interest Selection (LTIS)}

-Long-term interests manifest as intrinsic user preferences that remain relatively stable across the sequence \cite{shen2022hierarchically}.
+Long-term interests manifest as intrinsic user preferences that often reflect relatively stable user preferences across an interaction sequence~\cite{shen2022hierarchically}.
 The Long-Term Interest Selection (LTIS) module is designed to capture long-term user interests from long interaction sequences.
-Furthermore, we observe that such interests can be modeled by splitting the user sequence into blocks in Appendix~\ref{sec:sparse}, which are permitted to overlap so as to approximate more faithfully the distribution of long-term interests.
-To identify blocks that encapsulate these interests, $K$ is first partitioned into blocks that are subsequently compressed; the compressed attention scores then serve as the selection criterion.
+Furthermore, as observed in Appendix~\ref{sec:sparse}, such interests can be modeled by splitting user sequences into blocks.
+These blocks are allowed to overlap to more faithfully approximate the distribution of long-term interests.
+To identify blocks that encapsulate these interests, $\boldsymbol{K}$ is first partitioned into blocks, which are then compressed.
+The compressed attention scores are subsequently used as the selection criterion.
 Introducing a stride parameter further preserves the distributional continuity of interest blocks.
-Leveraging compressed attention scores also yields a marked reduction in computational cost.
-After LTIS, only selected $KV$ blocks enter the attention computation, allowing the model to capture global interaction signals while attending merely to a sparsified subset of interactions.
+Leveraging compressed attention scores also reduces computational cost.
+After applying LTIS, only selected key--value (KV) blocks enter the attention computation, allowing the model to capture global interaction signals while attending only to a sparsified subset of interactions.